niallo/everypaas/README.md

 **MySQL**

-`everypaas.getMySqlUrl()` - Returns the URL for the MySQL service.
+`everypaas.getMysqlUrl()` - Returns the URL for the MySQL service.
 On Heroku, this will work with both ClearDB and Xeround add-ons.

 **PostgreSQL**